Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

     lateinit var headers: Headers

     fun build(): Request {
-        // `headers` are expected to be initialized before calling `build`
+        // `headers` are expected to be initialized externally
-        // (they can be reassigned multiple times) require(::headers.isInitialized) {
+        // before calling `build` (they can be reassigned multiple times) require(::headers.isInitialized) {
             "Headers are not initialized"
         }